 Help those who are 'thirsty' for closeness, attention, Gospel, pope says

-The Gospel story of the Jesus and the Samaritan woman at the well is a story of Jesus' love and the love he wants his followers to share, Pope Francis said when he explored the Gospel reading in his Angelus address.
+The Gospel story of Jesus and the Samaritan woman at the well is a story of Jesus' love and the love he wants his followers to share, Pope Francis said when he explored the Gospel reading in his Angelus address.

 Pope Francis addresses visitors gathered in St. Peter's Square to pray the Angelus March 12, 2023.
 (CNS photo/Vatican Media)